Bowling Rules

 1. Each team will play as many games as possible in a 2-hour time frame.

-8. All players are required to wear proper bowling shoes.
-Bowlers may use shoes from Frames (no charge) or can bring their own bowling shoes.
+3. All players are required to wear proper bowling shoes.
+Bowlers may use shoes from the bowling alley (no charge) or can bring their own bowling shoes.
+Non-bowling shoes of any kind are not allowed to be worn by bowling in any circumstance.

 2. Scoring